Sage/streamlinejs/README.md

 The following packages contain API wrappers for streamline.js:

-* [streamline-fs](https://github.com/Sage/streamline-fs): wrapper for node's `fs` module.
-It fixes the `fs.exists` call and it wraps the entire API for streamline's fast mode.
 * [streamline-streams](https://github.com/Sage/streamline-streams): historical streaming module for streamline.
 It implements the low level bits of the `ez-steams` module (see above).
 If you want a rich streaming APIs you should use `ez-streams` instead.
-* [streamline-mongodb](https://github.com/Sage/streamline-mongodb): wrappers for [mongodb](https://github.com/mongodb/node-mongodb-native)'s native node.js driver.
-You only need this wrapper if you use the _fast_ mode.

 There are also some helper packages for [express](http://expressjs.com/):